oracle/coherence-operator/docs/samples/management/diagnostics/heap-dump/README.md

    $ kubectl cp sample-coherence-ns/storage-coherence-0:/tmp/heap.hprof heap.hprof
    ```

-   This may take a while depending upon if you Kubernets cluster is local or remote.
+   This may take a while depending upon if you Kubernetes cluster is local or remote.

 1. Single command version